The Watchers Ending Explained: Seeing Double

 Who watches the Watchers?

 To nobody's surprise, Mina's grief and pain comes back to haunt her in a much more literal fashion as "The Watchers" finally drops all pretenses and doubles down on supernatural mysteries.
-After breaking down in a remote forest road, Mina makes a short trek on foot to look for help ... but, suddenly, can't find her car or the road back to civilization.
+After breaking down in a remote forest road, Mina makes a short trek on foot to look for help ... when, suddenly, she can't find her car or the road back to civilization.
 Hunted by otherworldly noises and a murder of crows, our protagonist finally catches sight of a lone figure (Olwen Fouéré as Madeline) urgently beckoning her to run for the safety of a random, out-of-place bunker in the middle of nowhere.

 The implication, of course, turns the question back on us viewers.
 Are the vaguely menacing Watchers meant to be a stand in for us viewers, callously demanding entertainment and catharsis from our media while dehumanizing the very people who provide us with the art in the first place?
 Are we all victims of the same capitalistic pursuit, prizing profit above all else?
 Things get clearer — and weirder — from there.